Review of Penal Code 136.1 Dissuading a Witness or Victim Law and Defenses

 Before trial, the defendant calls the victim and tells them they will regret giving testimony in court.

-The intent of this statement is not in doubt as they are clearly hoping to intimidate the witness in order to avoid a conviction at trial.
+The intent of this statement is not in doubt as they are hoping to intimidate the witness to avoid a conviction at trial.

-Further, the call was made with specific intent to prevent the witness from appearing in court.
+Further, the call was made to prevent the witness from appearing in court.
 In this example, the defendant violated Penal Code 136.1

 Factors That Must Be Proven for a PC 136.1 Conviction

-• assist prosecutor in preparing their case, or
+- assist the prosecutor in preparing their case, or

-• assist police in apprehension of the suspect.
+- assist police in the apprehension of the suspect.

-As noted above, even if a defendant is unsuccessful from actually dissuading a victim or witness, they can still be arrested, charges, and convicted under this statute.
+As noted above, even if a defendant is unsuccessful in actually dissuading a victim or witness, they can still be arrested, charged, and convicted under this statute.

 Penalties for PC 136.1 Dissuading a Witness

-Witness intimidation in violation of Penal Code 136.1 PC is a “wobbler” offense which means the prosecutor has the discretion to file the case as misdemeanor or a felony.
+Witness intimidation in violation of Penal Code 136.1 PC is a “wobbler” offense, which means the prosecutor can file the case as a misdemeanor or a felony.

-The primary factors that are considered on how to file the case include defendant's criminal record, circumstances of the case, and impact on the victim.
+The primary factors that are considered when filing the case include the defendant's criminal record, the circumstances of the case, and the impact on the victim.

 Thus, punishment will depend on the level of charges filed by the prosecution.